XDeFi-tech/docs-new/index.md

     details: Learn how to create multichain and crosschain applications using the most powerful wallet.
     link: /developers/introduction

-  - title: XDEFI Wallet Integration
+  - title: Ctrl Wallet Integration
-    details: Integrate the XDEFI Wallet into your web app, mobile app and inject the wallet into your Dapp.
+    details: Integrate the Ctrl Wallet into your web app, mobile app and inject the wallet into your Dapp.
-    link: /developers/xdefi-wallet-integration
+    link: /developers/ctrl-wallet-integration
   - title: Routing API
     details: Swap and bridge across dozens of protocols.
 Build on top of the API.
 Earn with Swap Widget.
     link: /routing/introduction